Ayokunle89/alx-system_engineering-devops/0x02-shell_redirections/README.md

 8. Creating a file and redirecting the list of another file into the file
 9. Duplicting files
 10. Deleting all filess with js extension
+11. Counting thenumber of directories and sub directories